fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 LINE 1: insert into notes (content, important, value) values ('only ...
 ```

-Now it's time to move on to accessing the database from within the application.
+Next it's time to move on to accessing the database from the application.

 ### A node application using a relational database